chapel-lang/chapel/doc/rst/tools/mason/mason.rst

-Building and Running your project
+Building and Running Your Project
 =================================

 When invoked, ``mason build [ options ]`` will do the following: